WVU Libraries Graduate Student Library Immersion Program

 Managing Information with Zotero

 Reference managers help collect, organize, cite, and share research.
 Zotero is open source, providing 300 mb of free, cloud-based storage while leaving you in control of your data.
 This session will provide hands-on practice with Zotero's basic features.
+Concurrent sessions will be offered for PC and Mac users.

 Creating and Managing Your Online Scholarly Presence